milexm/Artificial-Intelligence/AI-introduction.md

    - AI aids in climate modeling, disaster prediction, and developing sustainable solutions like optimizing energy use.

-## 3. Hands-on exercises
+## 3. Hands-on exercises using prompts

 ### 3.1.
 Summarize a real-world AI application using ChatGPT

 ### 3.2.
-Prompt ChatGPT to Summarize how AI is used in healthcare for cancer diagnosis
+Summarize how AI is used in healthcare for cancer diagnosis

 AI has revolutionized cancer diagnosis by enhancing accuracy, efficiency, and early detection.
 Here are the key ways it is applied.